-Office for Graduate Admissions Mount Mary University 2900 North Menomonee River Parkway Milwaukee, WI 53222-4597 (414) 930-3049 mmu-gradinfo@mtmary.edu
+Office for Graduate Admissions

+Mount Mary University

+2900 North Menomonee River Parkway

+Milwaukee, WI 53222-4597

+(414) 930-3049

+mmu-gradinfo@mtmary.edu

-The Master of Science in Art Therapy With an Emphasis in Counseling program is approved by the Educational Program Approval Board (EPAB) of the American Art Therapy Association.
+Educational Program Approval Board (EPAB) of the American Art Therapy Association.
 Eighteen of the 60 credits are taught in the Counseling Department at Mount Mary University.
 The hybrid core curriculum for the Master of Science in Art Therapy Program is based on current Council for Accreditation of Counseling and Related Educational Programs (CACREP) standards and the current standards and guidelines for the Accreditation of Educational Programs in Art Therapy, which were adopted by the American Art Therapy Association Accreditation Council for Art Therapy Education (ACATE) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).